dbt-labs/dbt-utils/README.md

 ```

 #### at_least_one ([source](macros/generic_tests/at_least_one.sql))
-Asserts if a column has at least one value.
+Asserts that a column has at least one value.

 **Usage:**
 ```yaml